-Book Chapter, "American Indian Urbanization,” Why you can't Teach U.S. History without American Indians, with David R.M.
-Beck, Edited by Susan Sleeper-Smith, Juliana Barr, Jean M. O’Brien, Nancy Shoemaker, and Scott Stevens, (In Press, University of North Carolina Press, expected April, 2015)
+Book Chapter, "American Indian Urbanization,” Why you can't Teach U.S. History without American Indians, David R.M.
+Beck and Rosalyn LaPier, Edited by Susan Sleeper-Smith, Juliana Barr, Jean M. O’Brien, Nancy Shoemaker, and Scott Stevens, (In Press, University of North Carolina Press, expected April, 2015)

 Guest Opinion Column, "Native Americans in the Academy," The Missoulian, December 13, 2007.